Skip to main content

 Validations

-• The total of all splits must match the overall payment amount.
+• Total Split Matching: The sum of all splits must match the overall payment amount.

 API endpoints involved